A Quick Glance at Teeth Whitening

 What Does Whitening of Teeth Involve?

 There are several methods of teeth whitening and each technique targets the enamel.
-The most common, involves gently scraping the surface of teeth.
+The most effective is the in office power bleach.
+This is when we remove surface stains first and then use the dental bleaching material in a controlled environment to penetrate the enamel to remove surface and deeper stains..
 Though simple and straightforward, it is only suitable for healthy teeth that have a strong enamel.
-Using this method often can weaken the tooth because the enamel becomes less-dense.
 Another popular method involves making impressions or molds in the shape of the patient’s teeth.
 Thereafter, a whitening solution is inserted and a person wears them for 30 minutes overnight or twice daily.
 The time period varies depending with the intensity of the staining and sensitivity of their teeth.

 Whitening or bleaching teeth has helped many people regain their self-confidence, as they can freely mingle with other people without the feelings of embarrassment.
 Nonetheless, the procedure is not permanent and will need to be repeated at a later period.
 It is paramount to find with a reputable and skilled dentist to minimize any risks and get the best service.
 Here at Artista Dental Studio, every smile is a work of art.